maggiebasta/playlist-generation/README.md

 ## Data Decription
 - song_counts.json: JSON with key=track UID, value=appearences in MPD playlists
 - top_songs.npy: array of songs that appear in > 10 playlists (about 10% of 2,262,292 total)
 - song_uid2name.json.zip: compression JSON for lookup of song names.
-Key=UID, value=song name
+Key=UID, value=song name.
+(The full json, which is output by top_songs_extract.ipynb is too large to store in github, so it is put in the .gitignore file and the extracted version is uploaded instead).

 *NOTE: in order to run the notebooks, the data directory should also include the MDP csv's in "data/Songs/" (downloaded from google drive).

 ## Notebooks